-When life hands you lemons (Citrus limon), you should make lemonade, so the expression goes, but if you prefer literal lemons to proverbial ones, you might want to grow your own lemon tree.
+When life hands you lemons (Citrus x limon), you should make lemonade, so the expression goes, but if you prefer literal lemons to proverbial ones, you might want to grow your own lemon tree.
 Those tart yet sweet fruits are good for more than just making lemonade — they make a great addition to many foods and beverages, have medicinal benefits and are even great for cleaning.
 Plus, the glossy foliage, 1-inch-wide flowers and fist-sized yellow fruits make the trees an attractive addition to any yard.
-While lemon trees can only be grown outdoors in reasonably warm and temperate climates, they do well in pots, so people across the United States can enjoy these easy-to-grow, drought-tolerant fruit trees.
+While lemon trees can only be grown outdoors in reasonably warm and temperate climates within USDA zones 9 through 11, they do well in pots, so people outside this hardiness range across the United States can enjoy these easy-to-grow, drought-tolerant fruit trees.

 Best Uses for Lemons

-Like all citrus fruits, lemon trees are filled with vitamin C, which helps prevent immune-system deficiencies, eye disease, cardiovascular disease, wrinkles and prenatal problems.
+- Health: Like all citrus fruits, lemons are filled with vitamin C, which helps prevent immune-system deficiencies, eye disease, cardiovascular disease, wrinkles and prenatal problems.
 In fact, a single lemon contains 51 percent of your daily recommended vitamin C. Lemons may also help with weight loss, prevent kidney stones, reduce your cancer risk, lower your risk of getting anemia and improve your digestive health.

-Citrus limon 'Eureka' is also a common choice for home growers since it is drought tolerant, is resistant to most pests and diseases and is easy to grow, even in a variety of soils.
-Additionally, the dwarf variety does well in pots, growing only 8 to 10 feet compared to the full-size tree that grows 20 feet tall.
-The Eureka lemon has attractive fruit that is bright yellow with green streaks when immature and is easy to use in recipes since it has few seeds.
+Two primary groups of lemons are the Eureka and Lisbon groups.
+Eureka-type lemons are common choices for home growers since they are drought tolerant, resistant to most pests and diseases, and easy to grow, even in a variety of soils.
+Additionally, this dwarf variety does well in pots, growing only 8 to 10 feet compared to the full-size tree that grows 20 feet tall.
+Eureka lemon trees bear attractive fruits that are bright yellow with green streaks when immature and easy to use in recipes since they have few seeds.
 Eureka lemons are popular in part because they fruit throughout the year, with slightly less fruit in late summer and fall than the rest of the year.

-Citrus limon 'Lisbon' is one of the most common varieties and best represents the classic lemon that most people imagine, with its medium-sized fruit and textured, medium-thick peel that is bright yellow when mature.
+Lisbon-type lemons best represent the classic lemon that most people imagine, with medium-sized fruit and textured, medium-thick peel that is bright yellow when mature.
 Lisbon lemons do well with heat and drought, and they do better with frost compared to other lemon varieties.

 How to Grow Lemons